MarcGameroff/metis-projects/project_fletcher/README.md

 ### Currently:

-I'm extending this project, trying out lyrical features based on POS tags, bigrams, and more.
+I'm extending this project, developing lyrical features based on POS tags, bigrams, and more.